U8NWXD/vivarium/doc/reference/glossary.rst

         :term:`ports`.
 This tells Vivarium which store to pass to each port of each process during the simulation.

+    Tree
+    Trees
+        We nest the :term:`stores` of a model to form a hierarchy called a tree.
+This hierarchy is also a tree in the graph theory sense where each internal node is a store and each leaf node is a :term:`variable`.
+This tree can be traversed like a directory tree, and stores are identified by paths.
+For details see the :doc:`tree guide <../guides/tree>`.

     Update
     Updates
         An update describes how the model state should change due to the